What is orthodontics?

 An attractive smile is a great asset to possess.
 It makes you feel good, which really impacts your self-esteem and self-confidence.
 Someone who has a pleasant smile will have a more pleasant appearance, which makes them more confident when they go into a job interview or try to make new friends.
 Having properly aligned teeth also makes a person’s face, lips and other body features look better.
-Many people say their outlook on life is better after getting their teeth fixed.
+Many people say their outlook on life is better after orthodontics treatment.

 Who is an orthodontist?

-An orthodontist is someone who is tasked with diagnosing, preventing and treating dental or facial irregularities.
-They attend college, complete a four-year graduate program at dental school and go on to complete their residency program focusing only on orthodontics for at least two or three academic years before they are qualified to work as an orthodontist in Canada.
+An orthodontist is a Dentist who has specialized in diagnosing, preventing and treating dental or facial irregularities.
+They attend university, complete a four-year graduate program at dental school and go on to complete their residency program focusing only on orthodontics for at least two or three academic years before they are qualified to work as an orthodontist in Canada.
 The dental school they attend must be approved by the Canadian Dental Association, along with the residency location.
 Orthodontists receive advanced training in subjects such as human growth, biophysics, genetics and more.
-Only dentists who get this specialized education and that successfully passed their specialist examination from The Royal College of dentist of Canada can call themselves an orthodontist.
+Only dentists who get this specialized education and that successfully passed their specialist examination from The Royal College of Dentists of Canada can call themselves an orthodontist.